pincom15/RoboND-Perception-Project/writeup.md

 ##### Cluster Visualization

-We can visualize the results in RViz.
+We can visualize the lists of points for each object in RViz.

 ```python
     #Assign a color corresponding to each segmented object in scene